 12. Let me know I will survive and move forward.
 Right now, time seems to be standing still.
 I can’t imagine stepping outside and seeing how the world is still turning while my world has been crushed beneath me.
 I need to know I’m going to make it through this even though it will be hard.

 Want this sent to your doctor?
-Download Miscarriage Handout for Care Providers and send yourself or complete the form below for us to mail one on your behalf.
+Download Miscarriage Handout for Care Providers.